 Laurel Creek Falls

 The waterfalls are nice, by viewing and photographing the entire falls is difficult.
-There is a short fall at the top, then the water flows through a small chute in the rocks, then empties into the base.
+There is a short waterfalls at the top, then the water flows through a small chute in the rocks, then empties into the base.

 Linville Falls is the most popular waterfall on the Blue Ridge Parkway, and for good reason.
 The lower portion of the falls that flows into Linville Gorge is strong flowing, tall, and majestic.